JuliaLang/www.julialang.org/blog/_posts/2019-03-02-custom-primitive-type.md

 ## The problem

-After declaring our new primitive type, that's say we do the following:
+After declaring our new primitive type, that is to say we do the following:

 ```julia
     primitive type A 72 end